TechVevo/Server-Nuker/README.md

 ------------------------------------------
 ### REQUIREMENTS
+  **NOTE:** None of these are required if you are running the compiled EXE which can be found in the releases or [here](https://github.com/TechVevo/Server-Nuker/releases).

-\> Node JS and Python have been linked below
+\> Node JS and Python have been linked below:
 - [Node JS v16](https://nodejs.org/en/)
 - [Python3](https://www.python.org/downloads/)
 - NPM (It is installed by default if you install Node JS)
 - Basic coding knowledge in JavaScript (You can watch some tutorials online)

-**NOTE:** None of these are required if you are running the compiled EXE which can be found in the releases or [here](https://github.com/TechVevo/Server-Nuker/releases).

 ------------------------------------------
+### ©️COPYRIGHT DISCLAIMER
+- I am not encouraging raiding or any other similar form.
+It is purely for educational purposes only.
+To companies including but not limited to Discord this is a :copyright:copyright disclaimer Under Section 107 of the Copyright Act 1976 where allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+Fair use is a use permitted by copyright statute that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favor of fair use.
+- If for any reason this needs to be removed, please contact me at tech.vevo15@gmail.com